FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 :::note
 Conversion between file metadata and GEDCOM structures generally requires user input, as the mapping is often content-dependent.
-For example, the if `image.jpg` has a `dc:title` field and is used in the following way
+For example, if `image.jpg` has a `dc:title` field and is used in the following way

 ```gedcom
 0 @I1@ INDI